 If the family leave is to care for a newborn, adopted or foster child, eligible employees may take leave in increments of no less than two weeks at a time, with the stipulation that on no more than two occasions, they can take family leave in shorter increments of at least one day but less than two weeks.
 All other leaves would have to be at least two weeks long.

 If the family leave is due to a serious condition suffered by either the employee or the employee’s spouse, parent or relative, then the leave may be taken intermittently if medically necessary as determined by the individual’s health care provider.
 Such leave may be taken in the smallest increment used in the employer’s payroll system to account for absences, provided it is one hour or less.
 If an employer docks employees’ pay for 15 minutes of tardiness, it must permit FMLA leave in 15-minute increments.
 Even if the employer chooses not to track leave in such small increments, the employee is nevertheless entitled to take that time off for qualifying reasons.
 Thus, an employee who is late to work because he or she was caring for their asthmatic child, for example, may not be disciplined for tardiness.

-Family and medical leave under FMLA and CFRA, and disability leave under the PDL, is unpaid.
+Family and medical leave under FMLA, CFRA, and PLA, and disability leave under the PDL, is unpaid.
 An employer may have a policy requiring the use of vacation for family leave.
 If the employer does not have a policy requiring the use of accrued vacation during family leave, the employee may voluntarily elect to use vacation at his or her option.